aws-powertools/powertools-lambda-python/docs/core/metrics.md

 You can add default metric dimensions to ensure they are persisted across Lambda invocations using `set_default_dimenions`.

-!!! info "If you'd like to remove them at some point, you can use `clear_default_dimensions` method"
+If you'd like to remove them at some point, you can use `clear_default_dimensions` method.
-	Note that they continue to count against the maximum of 9 dimensions.

 === "Default dimensions"